Celebrating over 55 Years of Credentialing Technologists

 What is the cost of accreditation?

-$75 with the initial application, and $950 when the data is submitted.
+$100 with the initial application (Part 1), and $1000 when the data is submitted (Part 2).
 There currently is no annual maintenance fee.

 We have more than one campus in our large medical system with several EEG labs.
 Do they all need separate accreditation, even though we share policies and staff?

-Yes, labs in separate locations, even within one health system, each need to be accredited.
-If the staff, policies/procedures, and medical director are the same for all locations, then the initial application and $75 fees needs to be submitted only once.
-The other locations will need to submit their data along the with review fee ($950 for each lab).
+Yes, labs in separate locations, even within one health system, each need to be accredited independently.
+If the staff, policies/procedures, and medical director are the same for all locations, then the other facilities need to complete the initial application form, but the $100 fee needs to be submitted only once.
+The other locations will need to submit their EEG recording data along the with review fee ($1000 for the first lab and a 20% discount for each satellite lab, i.e., $800 each).

 Is a site visit required?